a-stint/fukhot/README.md

-# fukhot\n\n ฝึกคฎ (fukhot) translates to rule practice but is also a play on 'forgot'
+# fukhot
-, because I forgot the rules!
+ฝึกคฎ (fukhot) translates to "rule practice" but is also a play on 'forgot', because I keep forgetting the rules